Overview

 User Settings

 Enter in the user's name, email address and select the desired role.
 You can also add an optional mobile phone number.
-The mobile number can be used for password resets (in addition to emails).
+The mobile number can be used as a secondary password reset method.

 Anything marked with an star (*) is required before you can Save and move on.

 Once you add the user, we'll send out an email with a link in it to the email address you specified.
-The user just needs to click the link in that email to set their password.
+The user needs to click the link in that email to set their password within 24 hours.
+If they miss that window, they can navigate to the serviceminder login page and click "Forgot Password" to send another email to themselves.

 Visit our User Permissions Help Page for more information about user permissions.